Helen Edmundson

 Helen Edmundson (born 1964) is a British playwright, screenwriter and producer.
-She has won awards and critical acclaim both for her original writing and for her adaptations of various literary classics for the stage and screen.
+Her plays and film and television dramas have won critical acclaim and awards including multiple UK Theatre Awards and the 2015 Windham-Campbell Literature Prize for Drama.

+Edmundson's plays include Anna Karenina (1992), The Clearing (1993), The Mill on the Floss (1994), Coram Boy (2006), Zorro (2008), The Heresy of Love (2012), Queen Anne (2015) and Small Island (2019).

+She has written television dramas including An Inspector Calls (2015), Dalgliesh (2021-present) and Belgravia: The Next Chapter (2024), also executive producing and showrunning the latter two.

 Early life

 Edmundson was born in Liverpool, in 1964.
 Most of her childhood was spent on the Wirral and in Chester.
 Edmundson studied drama at Manchester University.
 After her studies, Edmundson acted with Red Stockings, a female agit-prop company, for whom she wrote the musical comedy Ladies in the Lift in 1988.
 This was her first solo attempt at writing for the stage.
 After leaving Red Stockings, she acted throughout northwest England.

 Theatre

 1990s

 Edmundson's first play Flying was produced at the National Theatre Studio in 1990.
 In 1992, her adaptation of Anna Karenina, produced by Shared Experience, won a Time Out Award and a TMA Award; the production toured nationally and internationally.
 In 1993, Edmundson's original play The Clearing, which won the John Whiting Award, was staged at the Bush Theatre.
 In 1994, her adaptation of The Mill on the Floss was also produced by Shared Experience, again touring nationally and internationally; Edmundson won a Time Out Award for The Clearing and The Mill on the Floss.
 In 1996, Shared Experience staged her adaptation of War and Peace at the National Theatre in a production starring BAFTA Award-nominee Anne-Marie Duff; the play was nominated for a Writers' Guild Award for Best Play.